Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 What if my dog doesn’t improve?

 Consult your vet.
-They may recommend alternative therapies like prescription joint support, pain relief, or physical therapy.
+They may recommend alternative therapies like prescription joint support, weight loss, low impact exercise, pain relief, or physical therapy.

 Attributions